mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 Whitespace in section names that was deprecated in 2.2 will now be rejected and cause the startup of MaxScale to fail.

+### Binding on network ports

+MaxScale 2.4.0 will now use the SO_REUSEPORT capability offered by newer kernels that allows reuse of network listener ports.
+In practice this means improved connection creation speed with more dynamic balancing of connections.

+As a side-effect of this, it is possible for two MaxScale instances to bind on the same listener port on systems that have Linux kernels newer than 3.9.
+This can only happen if the MaxScale instances use completely different directory structures (i.e. different `--basedir` arguments).
+Normal use of MaxScale still detects multiple MaxScales trying to bind to the same ports.
+Almost always, this will not have any negative side-effects.

 ## Dropped Features

 ## New Features